 By default, some will use your bandwidth to send content to other users, even when it isn't switched on.
 The BBC's iPlayer used to do this too, but now it works a different way (and tends to be a little slower for it).

 If your connection's so slow that even simple browsing takes forever, it might be worth considering a software solution.

 First off, free web browser Opera sports a 'turbo mode', which compresses content before it gets to your computer, using less data and hopefully making it faster in the process.
-Unfortunately, since the info has to travel to Opera's servers in America, sometimes it can be slower.
+Unfortunately, since the info has to travel to Opera's servers in the US, it can be slower.